dr. J.P. (Joost) Keizer

 He is currently engaged in a project on inclusivity and the museum funded by the Young Academy Groningen, together with Susanne Täuber (Department of Human Resource Management and Organizational Behavior).
 The project tests a new way of engaging communities in designing exhibitions of the University of Groningen’s ethnographic collection, actively involves students, and results in an exhibition at the University Museum.

-A second project tentatively titled Uncommon Lives: Art and the Ethics of Style in Early Modern Europe , asks why, with a sudden intensity, art and artists became ethical.
+A second project tentatively titled Uncommon Lives: Art and the Ethics of Style in Early Modern Europe , asks why, with a sudden intensity, people began asking ethical questions about art and artists - questions that are still with us today.
 At the core of the book is a large but forgotten amount of early modern sources on artist’s character and behavior.

-As guest curator at the Rijksmuseum Twenthe, he is making an exhibition on the woman artist Artemisia Gentileschi and gender roles in early modern Europe.
+As guest curator at the Rijksmuseum Twenthe, he made an exhibition on the woman artist Artemisia Gentileschi and gender roles in early modern Europe.

 In his courses, Keizer explores with his students the theories and methods of Art History and other cultural disciplines, with a focus on the history and theory of the museum.
 Central to all his teaching is a direct engagement with material cultural.
 In 2018, he and his students organized the exhibition Into the White: The Art and Science of the Arctic at the University Museum, which brought together objects of art and science that were made or found in the Arctic Circle.